polterguy/magic.lambda.sockets/README.md

 ```

 The above will resolve to a Hyperlambda file expected to exist at `/modules/foo/some-hyperlambda-file.socket.hl`,
 passing in the `foo` argument as lambda nodes.

+## [sockets.signal]

-In addition you can invoke SignalR methods by signaling
+In addition to the above, you can explicitly invoke SignalR methods by signaling the **[sockets.signal]** slot,
-the **[sockets.signal]** slot, which will automatically transform the specified children nodes to JSON
-and invoke the specified method for all subscribers.
+which will automatically transform the specified children **[args]** nodes to JSON, and invoke the specified
+method for all connections somehow subscribing to the specified method - Allowing you to filter according
+to groups, users and roles if you wish.
 Below is an example.

 ```
 sockets.signal:foo.bar